Cursor Review 2026: Is the #1 AI IDE Worth $20/mo?

 Cursor is an AI-powered code editor built on top of VS Code.
 It launched in 2023 and quickly became the most popular AI IDE in the world, outpacing GitHub Copilot for developers who want more than just autocomplete.
 In 2026, it remains the go-to choice for professional devs who want to pick their AI model and maintain full control over how AI interacts with their codebase.

 What sets Cursor apart is its flexibility.
-You can switch between Claude, GPT-4o, Gemini, and other models mid-conversation.
+You can switch between Claude Opus/Sonnet, GPT-5.2, Gemini 3, and other models mid-conversation.
 The Composer agent edits multiple files at once.
 The .cursorrules file lets you teach the AI your coding conventions.
 And because it is a VS Code fork, every extension you already use works out of the box.
-It is not just an AI bolt-on — it is a rethinking of what a code editor should be in the age of LLMs.
+Cursor also recently added background agents running on isolated VMs for autonomous tasks.
+It is not just an AI bolt-on — it is a rethinking of what a code editor should be.

 Key Features